clarkli86/CarND-LaneLines-P1/writeup_template.md

 ### 2. Identify potential shortcomings with your current pipeline

 One potential shortcoming would be what would happen when ...

+When driving on curve, use yaw rate to modify the parameters for polygon and line segments When driving under different lighting/weather conditions, apply different parameters

 Another shortcoming could be ...
+Some road may not have a lane marking, so need to find the edges of road

 ### 3. Suggest possible improvements to your pipeline

 A possible improvement would be to ...

+When driving on curve, use yaw rate to modify the parameters for polygon and line segments When driving under different lighting/weather conditions, apply different parameters

 Another potential improvement could be to ...
+Some road may not have a lane marking, so need to find the edges of road